rnazmo/proper7y/README.md

 ### How to bump a version of my 'proper7y'

-1. Delete you old `proper7y` file.
+1. Delete your old `proper7y` file.
 2. Install a new version of 'proper7y'.
 (See [Installation](https://github.com/rnazmo/proper7y#installation) section.)

 ### Examples